 In a resource category, all objects shall be bialgebras.
-This means that for each object $A$, we have morphisms $\delta_A : A \to A \tensor A$, $\epsilon_A : A \to I$, $\mu_A : A \tensor A \to A$, and $\eta_A : I \to A$ satisfying coherence laws \cite{BCLS20}.
 Comonoids $(A, \delta_A, \epsilon_A)$ are the usual categorical description of duplicable objects.
 Intuitively, requests made to $\delta_A$ on either side of the tensor on the rhs, are sent to the lhs.
 Categorically the monoid structure $(A, \mu_A, \eta_A)$ is dual, but its intuitive behaviour is different: each request on the rhs is forwarded, non-deterministically, to either side of the tensor on the lhs, reflecting the \emph{sums} arising in substitutions.
 These operational intuitions will be captured precisely by the resource category structure of $\Strat$.